HunterLarco/SFX.js/readme.md

 #SFX.js

-> ***IMPORTANT NOTICE*** This project is no longer maintained and the Firefox Media API or Webkit Audio API have undergone development.
-SFX.js has not been changed to accomodate any changes and may no longer work.
+> ***IMPORTANT NOTICE*** This project is no longer maintained.
+Because the Firefox Media API and Webkit Audio API have undergone development while SFX.js has not, it may no longer work.

 ##Sound Effects API